theriou/EQ-Discord-Bot/README.md

 # EQ Discord Bot Offline
- EQ Discord Bot that uses Offline files for data instead of pinging Websites\
+ EQ Discord Bot that uses Offline files for Data instead of pinging Websites for Data\
 \
 You can see a working version (when EQRLinkBot is online) in the EQ Resource Discord: `https://discord.gg/AwbHXak`\
 \